 What is the Basic Data Infrastructure?

-The right info at the right time
+The right data at the right time

-Why is the BDI required?
+Why is the BDI framework needed?

 Efficient